vrurg/raku-LibXML-Class/docs/md/LibXML/Class/Manual.md

     # <Record attr="something">line1
     # line2</Record>

 Both `xml-element` and `xml-attribute` share similar signatures: `<trait>(Str:D $name?, *%named)` – where `$name` is element/attribute name to be used.
-If omitted then see the section [Naming Conventions](Naming Conventions) below.
+If omitted then see the section [XML Nodes Naming Conventions](XML Nodes Naming Conventions) below.
 The allowed named arguments vary depending on the context and object a trait is applied to.

 `xml-text` doesn't take any positional argument but also shares a few named ones with the other two traits.